 1. The Overall Concept

-This is the part where you get to talk about how great your idea is and why.
-This is your chance to get your readers, from potential partners and opening staff to investors, excited about your idea—so excited in fact that they want to get on board and help you out, whether that’s a commitment to helping you open or startup funding.
+This is your chance to get your readers, from potential partners and opening staff to investors, excited about your restaurant business plan—so excited that they want to get on board and help you out, whether that’s a commitment to lending a helping hand or offering startup funding.

-This section is where you’ll also want to get into the type of service you’ll be offering.
+This is where you should also explain the type of service you plan to offer.
 Will it be fine dining or casual?
-Will there be wine pairings or is it a pay at the bar kind of place?
+Will there be wine pairings or is it a pay-at-the-bar kind of place?
 The type of service you offer has a serious impact on the overall concept.
 This might also be where you flesh out your restaurant mission statement.
 They’ll also want to see which systems you plan to have in place, like your restaurant pos system and other tech, so include which options you are considering in your business plan.

 Restaurant interior design is another key consideration here as well.
-If you’ve got thoughts on what your space will look like or the design elements you plan to deploy, don’t be afraid to include visuals.
-Business plans are writing heavy, so rely on images anywhere that you can.
+If you have thoughts on what your space will look like, or the design elements you plan to deploy, don’t be afraid to include visuals.
+Business plans are text-heavy, so break things up with relevant images anywhere that you can.

 2. Sample Menu

 The next thing you will need to include is a sample menu.
 Be sure to highlight both your food and drink options.
-Because the menu is central to your restaurant in general and to its brand, you should put substantial effort into this part of the business plan.
+Because the menu is central to your restaurant and your brand, you should put substantial effort into this part of the restaurant business plan.
 Don’t just list everything out—get as close to a full-fledged menu as you can.
 Include enticing descriptions and use a smartly designed format.
 This is a place to splurge on the help of a design professional if necessary.

 3. The Team

-From servers to management and partners, you’ll want to include an outline of exactly how many people and what positions you will need to make your restaurant run.
+From servers to management and partners, you’ll want to include an outline of exactly how many people, and what positions you will need to make your restaurant run on day one.
 Be sure to pay particular attention to the composition and structure of your management team.
 These are the key people that can make or break your success.
 For example, will you be using consultants or affiliate programs?
-Partners and investors will want to see that you’ve thoroughly thought through how your restaurant will be run and the people who will carry out your plan.
+Partners and investors will want to see that you’ve thoroughly thought through how your restaurant will be run and the people who will carry out your business plan.

 An essential question to ask while creating your restaurant business plan is, who are the people that are going to eat at your restaurant?
 Do a thorough analysis and include all of the demographic information you can, everything from age and income to their values and what they expect from the restaurants they already frequent.
 If you already have a location picked out, or know what neighborhood(s) you are interested in, include the demographic information for that area to show how it aligns with your target audience.

 5. Market Analysis

 Think about this section as answering the “why” component of the previous question about your target customers.
 Once you’ve identified who they will be, outline why they will be choosing your restaurant over anyone else’s.
 What void are you filling in the market?
 Do you offer conveniences that other local restaurants don’t?
 Will you cater to the tourist crowd in a unique way?
 Highlight what sets you apart in your restaurant business plan.

 Like the design of your sample menu, your financials are another place where you will likely want to solicit the help of a professional accountant.
 Setting up a budget will help you anticipate all the costs of opening a restaurant – there are always more than you expect!
 If you’re asking people for money, they’re going to want to know exactly where, how, and why that money is being spent.
-An accountant with restaurant industry experience will be able to give you everything you need to show investors, which is essentially a break-even analysis, a capital requirements budget, and a profit and loss statement for the first few years.
+An accountant with restaurant industry experience will be able to give you everything you need to show investors, which is essentially a break-even analysis, a capital requirements budget, and a profit and loss (P&L) statement for the first few years.